adrianpuiu/kandinsky/README.md

 # kandinsky
-small Gradio web user interface
+small Gradio web user interface used for generating images